Hajime4th/Calendar/README.md

 # Calendar

-**A minimal calendar widget by Hajime.
+**A minimal calendar by Hajime.
 Based on the code of Mohan Khadka.
 Made using electron.**

 ## To do list:
 **Add support for linux and windows.**